 Accurately collecting, analyzing and using marketing data is an obstacle to many marketers and decision makers.
 The right data collection and digital marketing data analysis techniques can provide invaluable insights about your business; it can show you where your dollars are best spent, what your customers are responding to, and how and when your marketing efforts turn into sales.
 The right digital marketing data analysis strategy can give your business a competitive edge.

-Digital marketing changes fast, so we’ve updated this post in 2020 to give you to most up-to-date digital marketing data analysis strategies.
+Digital marketing changes fast, so we’ve updated this post in 2022 to give you to most up-to-date digital marketing data analysis strategies.
 We’ve added two additional steps to illustrate how to successfully experiment with new trends and minimize risk.
 We’ve also provided some examples at the end of the post of common problems you might assess using this strategy.

 The 6-Step Marketing Data Analysis Strategy To Drive Business Growth